 Tip!
 Keep in mind that the eggs will cook a little bit once you take the skillet out of the oven, due to the skillet still being heated, so you might want to pull the skillet out a minute or two early.

-This 5-ingredient, Whole30, sweet potato breakfast hash with bacon is an easy, quick recipe that is perfect for busy mornings.
+This 5-ingredient, Whole30 + Paleo sweet potato hash with bacon is an easy, quick recipe that is perfect for busy mornings.
 Eggs are added on top of crispy sweet potatoes, onion, and bacon for a healthy, nutritious breakfast.

 Preheat oven to 350 degrees Fahrenheit.
 Melt ghee over medium heat in a medium-sized skillet.